oposs/tl-docker/README.md

 install `podman-docker` to get a docker compatible cli for podman.

 Normally a docker image will run a single application.
 Often only a single process.
-In order to demo thinlinc we get docker to run an entire linux system for us.
+In order to demo ThinLinc we get docker to run an entire linux system for us.
 For this to work, docker needs to run in `--privileged` mode.

-The thinlinc client uses ssh to communicate with its server, with the `--publish` option you map the ssh port of the thinlinc demo server to a port, accessible from the outside.
+The ThinLinc client uses ssh to communicate with its server, with the `--publish` option you map the ssh port of the ThinLinc demo server to a port, accessible from the outside.

 You may also have to adjust your firewall appropriately.
 For now, keep the